WeibelLab-Teaching/CSE_218_118_Fa20_Team_Virtual_Party/README.md

 We enabled voice chat using a WebRTC P2P connection.
 Clients first connect to a google STUN server to find their public IP.
 We are hosting a signaling server that establishes a network channel between users so they can create a peer to peer connection with each other.
+Players can then send their voice directly to each other using this connection.
 This architecture enables real-time voice chat between users.